- Implementation period: October 2014 – September 2017

 - Publish and distribute two business law handbooks on company formation and dispute resolution.

-- Provide support and training for the newly established Afghanistan Business Integrity Network, a private sector-managed entity that deals with corruption in the private businesses.
+- Provide support and training for the newly established Afghanistan Business Integrity Network, a private sector-managed entity that deals with corruption in private businesses.

 - Support Business Integrity Training Programs for the private sector, civil society, judiciary, media and government to improve transparency and legitimate business practices in Afghanistan.